Mushrooms & Microfauna Gallery

 Images of the under-appreciated life forms within a live vivarium ecosystem

-The importance of mushrooms & microfauna within a living vivarium environment can't be understated.
-Mushrooms are the fruiting body of a fungus which can sound "icky" at first, until we consider the incredible importance of mycorrhizal relationships.
-Mycorrhizal fungi grow (usually) mutualistically with plants to help the flora better absorb minerals & nutrients within the substrate, while the fungus benefits from being hosted in & on the plant's root systems, absorbing carbohydrates.
-The vast majority of plants within live vivariums benefit from this relationship.
-A step up the food chain, we'll find Springtails & Isopods munching on any spent mushrooms (and subterranian fungus), while also consuming other detritus that would otherwise build up within the enclosed environment.
+One trophic layer higher in the ecosystem, we'll find Springtails & Isopods munching on any spent mushrooms (and subterranean fungus), while also consuming other detritus that would otherwise build up within the enclosed environment.
 This is why these species of Microfauna are often referred to as "clean up crews" or "vivarium janitors".
-In truth, they might not be able to do all the work themselves, without the help of the mycorrhizal fungi!
-It's all really a fascinating, functional slice of natural biology once it's understood & appreciated.
+In truth, they might not be able to do all the work themselves, without the help of fungi and other microorganisms.
+When built to spec, live vivariums are a fascinating, functional slice of natural biology.
 Below, we've got some of our favorite images of Springtails, Isopods, and Mushrooms we've seen in our vivaria.

 Click or drag to navigate.
 Hover over any image to pause rotation.